 We all get self-absorbed or show narcissistic traits on occasion.
 For the majority of us, these moments are fleeting and the impulses controllable.
-But being in a relationship with a person with narcissistic personality disorder is difficult, let alone being married to one.
-And if want to divorce a narcissist, you may be in for a turbulent ride.
+Being in a relationship with a person with a narcissistic personality disorder (NPD) is a whole other level of difficulty, let alone being married to one.
+And if you want to divorce a narcissist, you may be in for a turbulent ride.

-- and the need to be revered and celebrated.
+- The need to be revered and celebrated.

 There’s a broad spectrum, from being occasionally egotistical to full-blown NPD.
-All in all, however, these are not great traits for building a healthy, stable, cooperative marriage.
+All in all, however, these generally aren’t great traits for building a healthy, stable, cooperative marriage.

 Dr. Karyl McBride, a family therapist, wrote the book, literally, on how to divorce a narcissist: Will I Ever Be Free of You?
 How to Navigate a High-Conflict Divorce from a Narcissist and Heal Your Family.
-In a recent interview with the New York Times, she offered some advice on the topic and issues to be aware of when you divorce a narcissist.
+In an interview with the New York Times, she offers advice on the topic and issues to be aware of when you divorce a narcissist.

 Narcissism Is A Spectrum

-NPD displays a broad range of symptoms and varying levels.
-According to McBride, it’s possible for people with narcissistic traits but who aren’t too far along the spectrum to examine themselves and alter their patterns of behavior.
-If they’re open to such self-reflection, that is.
+NPD displays a wide range of symptoms and varying levels.
+According to McBride, it’s possible for people with narcissistic traits, but who aren’t too far along the spectrum, to examine themselves and adjust their patterns of behavior.
+Only if they’re open to such self-reflection, that is.

-The symptoms and severity cover a wide range.
+The symptoms and severity cover a lot of ground.
 How you move forward when you divorce a narcissist will likely depend on how the disorder manifests.

 Will They Seek Revenge?